googlefonts/colr-gradients-spec/colr-gradients-spec.md

 combined with a clipping path to achieve proper rendering of problematic affine transforms.

+# Group

+A group allows a set of layers to be composited independently and then have the final result composited into the end result as a single layer with alpha.
+This is similar to a `group` with `opacity` in an SVG.

+Further, a group may specify a transform.
+This allows for reuse of a shape in a new position.
+For example:

+1. A clock with marks at each hour
+   - Define the first mark as a COLR glyph
+   - Define the remaining 11 as the first mark transformed
+1. A set of clocks for one o’clock, two o’clock, etc in an emoji font
+   - Define a glyph that has all twelve marks as above
+   - Define a glyph for the hour-hand of the clock
+   - Define N o’clock as the 12 marks untransformed, plus the hour-hand rotated

+Concretely, a group reuses another COLR glyph with alpha and transform applied.

 # Structure of gradient COLR v1 extensions

 ```C++